-The pay of the elected SO should not exceed that of the highest rate of pay of membership.
-Any approvals for retroactive pay, or overtime, need to be passed by the General Membership at one of the monthly meetings.
-The past practice of the Union has been to calculate the SO's rate of pay as a mean between the rates of pay of a GTA 1 and GTA 2 plus \$0.40/hour in lieu of pension and RRSP.
-The formula is as follows, Hours Worked = [{(BU GTA 1 + Scholarship GTA 1 + GTA 2 + Scholarship GTA 2) / 42} /2] + 0.40.
+The pay of the elected SO shall not exceed that of the highest rate of pay of Teaching Assistants as calculated by the formula.
+Any approvals for retroactive pay or overtime, beyond those outlined in the bylaws and policies, need to be passed by the General Membership at one of the monthly meetings.

+The SO's rate of pay shall be calculated as the as the mean between the rates of pay of a Graduate Teaching Assistant 1 (GTA1) and Graduate Teaching Assistant 2 (GTA2) exclusive of vacation pay plus 0.40/hour in lieu of pension and RRSP.
+The formula is as follows, SO Rate of Pay = [{GTA 1 (Base Unit (BU) wage) + Scholarship GTA 1 + GTA 2 + Scholarship GTA 2) / Max Hours per BU 42} /2] + 0.40.
+See the Collective Agreement for precise definitions and values.